Tokyo Travel Guide 2026 | 5-Day Itinerary & Tips

 • Explore Roppongi Hills for dinner and city views

-• Check out teamLab Borderless digital art museum (book ahead!)
+• Check out teamLab Borderless digital art museum at Azabudai Hills (¥3,600+, book ahead!)

 Day 4: Day Trip to Kamakura